 The complex, S-shaped, undulating balcony across the side of Grandfather Mountain cost $8,000 a foot for its 1,243 feet.
 Each of the viaduct's 153, 50-ton segments were cast to exactly abut the next segment.
 Each was lowered out over the elongating end of the viaduct, then epoxied into place and torsioned with internal cables.
 The American Society of Civil Engineers awarded the viaduct the "Civil Engineering Achievement of Merit."

-The bridge is located in the Boone Area heart of the North Carolina High Country at Milepost 304 on the 469-mile route between Shenandoah National Park in Virginia and Great Smoky Mountains National Park in North Carolina and Tennessee.
+The bridge is located in the Boone Area heart of the North Carolina High Country at Milepost 304 on the 469-mile route.

-The Grandfather Mountain part of the Parkway took decades to finish because choosing the route involved a stand-off between the National Park Service and Grandfather Mountain owner Hugh Morton.
+This part of the Parkway near Grandfather Mountain took decades to finish because choosing the route involved a stand-off between the National Park Service and Grandfather Mountain attraction owner Hugh Morton.
 The disagreement ended amicably, and the viaduct was the result.